ks-jyothsna/python-projects/16_Coffee-Machine-OOP/README.md

 ---

 ## Reference
-Refer to the Coffee+Machine+Program+Requirements document for detailed description.
+- Refer to the Coffee+Machine+Program+Requirements document for detailed description.
-Refer to the Coffee+Machine+Classes+Documentation document for the classes description.
+- Refer to the Coffee+Machine+Classes+Documentation document for the modules and corresponding classes description.